-Lyman IS 6th Grade Band Syllabus
+Lyman IS 6th Grade Choir Syllabus

 COURSE DESCRIPTION/OBJECTIVE

-Students will learn basics of instrumental technique and develop skills to create and perform while collaborating with others in an instrumental music setting.
-They will be exposed to a variety of quality band literature and will develop an appreciation of music and a more solid understanding of its working components.
-This is a participation-based course.
+Students will learn techniques and skills to create and perform while collaborating with others in a choral setting.
+They will connect music with history, cultures, and society.
+This is a participation and performance-based course.
 Out of school performances are required.

 CLASSROOM RULES AND EXPECTATIONS

-- Play
+- 1. Sing

 - 2. No food, drinks (water is acceptable in a clear container), gum, candy, etc.

 - 3. Be in your seat, ready to work, when the bell rings

-- 4. Have your instrument, music and a pencil at all times (no pens please)
+- 4. Have your music with a pencil at all times (no pens please)

 - 5. No excessive talking

 - 6. No homework in class

 - 7. No cell phones or other electronic devices

 GRADE BREAKDOWN

 - 93.5% 100% A

 - 89.5% 93.4% A-

 - 86.5% 89.4% B+

 - 83.5% 86.4% B

 - 79.5% 83.4% B-

 - 76.5% 79.4% C+

 - 73.5% 76.4% C

 - 69.5% 73.4% C-

 - 69.4% & below F

 GRADING

-Assignments, Evaluations, etc. - 34% Daily Participation - 33% Concert Attendance & Behavior - 33%
+Assignments, Evaluations, etc. - 2% Daily Participation - 49% Concert Attendance & Behavior - 49%

-ASSIGNMENTS, EVALUATIONS, etc. (34%):
+ASSIGNMENTS, EVALUATIONS, etc. (2%):

-Every music class will have class specific items that will account for thirty-four percent of the student's quarter grade (50% in the first and third quarters, due to no performances being scheduled during those times).
-These items may include clinic/festival participation, practice logs, other performances, other performance tests, post-concert evaluations, theory assignments, etc. Students will also be required to complete one benchmark passoff assignment out of their book each week in person or on Google Classroom.
-DAILY PARTICIPATION (33%):
+Every music class will have class specific items that will account for two percent of the student's grade.
+These items may include clinic/festival participation, other performances, other performance tests, post-concert evaluations, theory assignments, etc. DAILY PARTICIPATION (49%):

-The participation grade will comprise thirty-three percent of the student's quarter grade (50% in the first and third quarters, due to no performances being scheduled during those times) and is based primarily upon an individual's classroom behavior and that individual's ability to follow classroom rules and directions.
+The participation grade will comprise forty-nine percent of the student's quarter grade (98% during first quarter, due to no performances being scheduled during that time) and is based primarily upon an individual's classroom behavior and that individual's ability to follow classroom rules and directions.
+Students not in band will also be required to complete a certain quota of sight-reading assignments in class every Monday and Wednesday, which will also affect the participation portion of the student's grade

 Students will receive nine points per quarter for their participation grade.
 Failure to perform any of the aforementioned will result in a one-point deduction from the original nine points.
 Also, please note that students will be charged for lost or damaged music.

+CONCERT/PERFORMANCE ATTENDANCE (49%)

-CONCERT/PERFORMANCE ATTENDANCE (33%) Performances make up thirty-three percent of the student's quarter grade.
+Performances make up forty-nine percent of the student's quarter grade.
 Grading will be based on concert behavior, attire, and attendance.
 (See pg.
 3 for behavior expectations.)
 Missing a performance will result in a "0" for that event.
 Please notify Mrs. Clark or Mr. Willie of any conflicts by Sep 1st.
 In the case of extreme illness, please call as soon as possible before the performance, even if school is missed on the day of a performance.
 Work is not and will not be considered an excuse for missing a concert or performance.
+Students are responsible for the following performances:

+- Christmas Concert Dec 15

+- 5th & 6th Choir Concert Mar 11 (7 pm)

+- Final Concert May 18

+CONCERT ATTIRE

-Students are responsible for the following performances: CONCERT ATTIRE All male instrumentalists will wear a collared shirt and tie, slacks (no jeans), dark socks, and dress shoes (preferably dark in color; no tennis shoes).
-Ladies must have dresses or skirts, knee-length and below - with the exception of clarinet players, who may wear dress pants.
+All male choir members will wear a collared shirt and tie, slacks (no jeans), dark socks, and dress shoes (preferably dark in color; no tennis shoes), while ladies must have dresses or skirts, knee-length and below.
 Additionally, all concert attire must comply with school dress code policies.

+MAKE-UP POLICY

-MAKE-UP POLICY Any lost points in any of the aforementioned categories can be made up in one of two different ways.
+Any lost points in any of the aforementioned categories can be made up in one of two different ways.
 For more information on our make-up policy, please visit the department website, shown below.

+CHORUS ONLINE

-BAND ONLINE Please visit the Music Department's website for additional information regarding band classes at LIS:
+Please visit the Music Department's website for additional information regarding chorus classes at LIS: